dfinity/portal/docs/developer-docs/functionality/sns/predeployment.md

    developers who worked on the dapp).

 4. The _initial token distribution_.
 This alllows you to specify which portion of tokens are allocated to whom.
-In the initial design, one can distirbute tokens to the following four buckets:
+In the initial design, one can distribute tokens to the following four buckets:
    1. _developer tokens_ that are appointed to the original developers of the dapp,
    2. _airdrop tokens_ that can be given to any other predefined principals that